kruschid/typesafe-routes/examples/angular-router/README.md

   },
 });
 ```
-  - in the code above a routes tree with one single node `home` is created.
+  - in the code above created a routes tree with one single node `home`.
   - the corresponding path consists of a static segment `home` and a dynamic segment `str("lang")` which defines a parameter of type string named `"lang"`.
   - parameter types are relevant since typesafe-routes needs to know how to parse and serialize parameter values
-  - typesafe-routes supports a bunch of parameter types out of the box and allows custom types as well
+  - typesafe-routes supports a bunch of parameter types out of the box and allowes custom types as well
   - we can now render the template and the path with `r.template("home")` and `t.render("home", {path: {lang: "en"}})` and get `/home/:lang` and `/home/en`
   - if we now change the parameter name in the route tree to `str("language")` typescript immediately reports the non-conforming render calls without adding one single test
   - however the experienced angular reader notices immediately a problem here